Helenk2710/hk/README.md

 # hk
-This an front end project by using reactjs
+This is a front end project by using reactjs
 # it is used for heading 1 dont forget to give space after#
 ## is used for heading 2
 ### is used for heading 3